ucbepic/docetl/README.md

 Required parameters:

+- `name`: A unique name for the operation.
-- type: Must be set to "split".
+- `type`: Must be set to "split".
-- split_key: The key of the field containing the text to split.
+- `split_key`: The key of the field containing the text to split.
-- method: The method to use for splitting.
+- `method`: The method to use for splitting.
 Options are "delimiter" and "token_count".
-- method_kwargs: A dictionary of keyword arguments to pass to the splitting method.
+- `method_kwargs`: A dictionary of keyword arguments to pass to the splitting method.
-  - delimiter: The delimiter to use for splitting.
+  - `delimiter`: The delimiter to use for splitting.
 Only used if method is "delimiter".
-  - token_count: The maximum number of tokens to include in each chunk.
+  - `token_count`: The maximum number of tokens to include in each chunk.
 Only used if method is "token_count".

 Optional parameters: